 An easy Savoy cabbage recipe with optional addition of bacon – all in the Irish cooking tradition.

-This buttered cabbage as they call it all over Ireland is one of the easiest cabbage recipes in our contingent and never fails us.
-The secret is of course, first and foremost, to use the best butter you can get your hands on.
-That alone nearly guarantees the resounding success of the dish.
+The secret is of course to use the best butter you can get your hands on.
+That alone nearly guarantees the resounding success of the vegetable dish.

-And in addition to enjoying the butter cabbage as a delicious side dish this method of quickly cooking it works flawlessly if your intent is to fold it into mashed potatoes to make Irish Colcannon.
+And in addition to enjoying the cooked cabbage as a delicious side dish this method of preparing it works flawlessly if your intent is to fold it into mashed potatoes to make Irish Colcannon.
+For those on keto diets the low carbs, calories and abundant nutrition are deliciously attractive.

-- Savoy cabbage.
+Savoy cabbage.
 Savoy cabbage with its mild, earthy flavor, crinkly leaves and appetizing green color works perfectly in this recipe.
 It cooks faster than white or regular green cabbage.
-If you intend to substitute with white/green cabbage you will need to braise it quite a bit longer.
+If you intend to substitute with white/green cabbage you will need to braise it quite a bit longer or go the route of instant pot buttered cabbage where you would high pressure cook it briefly.

-- Garlic.
+Garlic cloves.
 To infuse the butter with its characteristic sweet flavor once cooked.
-Feel free to leave it out, but expect an overall loss of flavor.

-- Water.
+Water.
 Only a small amount is needed to create a steamy bath for the cabbage to wilt and transform into a true delicacy.
+You can substitute with chicken broth or vegetable broth for more flavor.

 The pictures above and below pretty much sum up the step-by-step process of preparing buttered cabbage – it is beyond simple.

 - Prep.
-Overall, be sure to clean the Savoy heads well and do not shred them too thinly.
+Overall, be sure to remove the outer leaves and do not shred the head too thinly.
 If you intend to garnish with crispy bacon prepare the bacon before you start cooking the cabbage.

 - Serve.
-When the cabbage has softened to your liking (should not be mush, but still retain a degree of firmness) add an extra knob of butter and stir around as it melts.
+When the cabbage has softened to your liking (should not be mushy but still retain a degree of firmness), add an extra knob of butter and stir around as it melts.
 You can either fold in the crispy bacon bits before you serve or sprinkle them on top as shown below.

 Serve Buttered Savoy Cabbage

-Butter cabbage is a natural partner to grilled or pan seared sausages, salmon, baked chicken legs, pork chops, pork steak, roasts and more.
+Butter cabbage is a natural partner to grilled or pan seared sausages, corned beef, salmon, baked chicken legs, pork chops, pork steak, pork shoulder roasts and more.
 It tastes best if served right after it is prepared, but the reheated version does not disappoint.

-And because it is so versatile we often intentionally make a double recipe and save half of the cabbage to use as filling for homemade pot stickers, spring rolls, pierogis or cabbage and pork strudels.
+And because it is so versatile and low carb we often intentionally make a double recipe and save half of the cabbage to use as filling for homemade pot stickers, spring rolls, pierogis or cabbage and pork strudels.

 You Might Also Like